 Social Committee: This committee plans, decorates, and oversees the Horizon Sock Hop/Dance in the fall, hosts a Bingo night in the spring, and skate parties throughout the year.
 They are always open to new ideas to get our Horizon families and students together!
 Volunteers are often needed to donate items or help work a shift at the parties.

-Summer Reading Splash: This committee promotes reading through our Summer Splash contest.
+Summer Reading Splash Coordinator: This event promotes reading through our Summer Splash contest.
 Students are challenged to read over the summer with prizes awarded for their efforts.
-Responsibilities of this committee include distribution and collection of reading logs, tallying of results, awarding of prizes, and coordinating the staff dunk tank for top readers.
+Responsibilities of coordinator include distribution and collection of reading logs, tallying of results, awarding of prizes, and coordinating the staff dunk tank for top readers.
 This committee also visits the Scholastic Warehouse Sale to purchase books used as rewards.
 This committee is primarily active in the fall right after school starts.